Why study the combined science course?

 A high proportion of university programmes and careers depend on scientific skill.

-The selection of core practicals are designed to help bring science learning to life.
+The selection of required practicals are designed to help bring science learning to life.
 Assessments are designed to encourage all students to best show what they know and can do.

 What will I learn?